Tom Kundert reports on the Portuguese powerhouse who has been linked with Manchester United and Arsenal...

 Perfect positioning, reading of the game, strength in the challenge, controlled aggression and composure are all qualities William has exuded.
 But perhaps most impressive of all is his ability to learn - and learn fast.
 He has improved visibly game by game.
-He was putting in very good performances at the start of the season, excellent ones by Christmas, and has been simply outstanding over recent months.
+He was putting in very good performances at the start of last season, excellent ones by Christmas, and has been simply outstanding over recent months.

 Manuel José, former Benfica and Sporting coach, and multiple African Champions League winning manager of Al Ahly: “William Carvalho has shown far greater ability at his age than Fernando (Reges) did as a 21-year-old.”

 The highly respected veteran coach was referring to FC Porto’s Fernando, widely considered the best holding midfielder in Portugal over the past five years.
-Ironically, as the Brazilian Fernando at last becomes eligible to represent the Seleção, William’s emergence seems set to block the Porto man’s hopes of getting a Portugal call-up.
+Ironically, as Fernando at last becomes eligible to represent the Seleção, William’s emergence seems set to block the Porto man’s hopes of getting a Portugal call-up.

 Did you know

 - Heading 7

 As a 13-year-old William already stood out, starring at under-15 level football.
 So much so that Benfica dispatched official representatives to his home in Mira Sintra, on the outskirts of Lisbon, to sign him up at that tender age.
 They were astonished when he said no. William has been a Sporting supporter all his life and was set on playing for Benfica’s city rivals.

 What happens next?